Show HN: Panza: A personal email assistant, trained and running on-device

 Panza was conceived by Nir Shavit and Dan Alistarh and built by the Distributed Algorithms and Systems group at IST Austria.
 The contributors are (in alphabetical order):

-Dan Alistarh, Eugenia Iofinova, Eldar Kurtic, Ilya Markov, Armand Nicolicioiu, Mahdi Nikdan, Andrei Panferov, and Nir Shavit.
+Dan Alistarh, Eugenia Iofinova, Andrej Jovanovic, Eldar Kurtic, Ilya Markov, Armand Nicolicioiu, Mahdi Nikdan, Andrei Panferov, Nir Shavit, and Sean Yang.

 Contact: [email protected]